dolanske/curry.js/curry/notes.md

 # NOTES & TODO

+- [ ] Add better example code in $.parent in documentation

 ## Selection

 Add support for nested selectors, should work the same way as when selecting css classes.